Country Club Village 4

 No analysis available

-I searched the listings for owner-occupancy clues such as '80% owner occupied,' 'majority owner occupied,' or similar percentage statements.
-None were found in the public remarks.
-Without an explicit percentage, the owner occupancy rate cannot be determined from this data.
+I searched for owner-occupancy clues like '80% owner occupied,' 'majority owner occupied,' or similar wording.
+The remarks do not provide any percentage or ownership mix, so the owner-occupancy rate cannot be determined from the listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.